-A student who receives a grade of o.oo or "WF" in any required course must enroll in that same course in the first subsequent semester in which that course is offered.
+A student who receives a grade of 0.00 or "WF" in any required course must enroll in that same course in the first subsequent semester in which that course is offered.

 § 3-309.
 Visiting Privileges at Another Law School.